I slapped Nick.

 I’m just so tired.
 I know there will be some of you who read this and want to shout “drop him!
 He’s a jerk!”
 I’ve done that in the past; it doesn’t work.
 I know I can’t control him, I know this is all in God’s hands now, so I guess all I really want, all I really need from you is support and prayers for all of us, Ryan included.
 Please no judgments or advice.
 I know what I need to do, I just need friends to hold me up while I do it.
 Because I feel very weak and helpless right now…

-twentytwo022 asked: I'm *really* looking forward to talking books with you here. :)
+twentytwo022 said: I'm *really* looking forward to talking books with you here. :)

 Finally had the opportunity to watch the new video for “Half of My Heart.”
 I’m still without internet, you see, and have been unable to view the whole Flash Player exclusive release on people.com.
 Thankfully, one of my Facebook friends finally posted a YouTube link (thanks, Laila : )